Some engineering slang words and expressions are downright funny. While others you need to know to work in the engineering profession.

 “Please hand me the Manchester screwdriver.”

-Manifold: a pipe or chamber that branches into several opening.
+Manifold: a pipe or chamber, which branches into several openings.

 “Be sure to install the pipeline manifold for Brooke’s project.”

-Mechatronics: branch of engineering that focuses on electrical, mechanical, robotic, and electronic systems.
+Mechatronics: a branch of engineering, which focuses on electrical, mechanical, robotic, and electronic systems.

 “Future products of tomorrow will come from the mechatronics field.”

-Mickey Mouse: something isn’t done good or it’s worthless.
+Mickey Mouse: something isn’t done well or it’s worthless.

 “The design is a Mickey Mouse job.”

-Napkin sketch: a quick out of the blue thought that you sketch on a napkin.
+Napkin sketch: a quick unexpected thought sketched on a napkin.